nora28alfa/kicad_fp_converter/readme.txt

 "oldfilename" is the filename of Legacy format.

-"folder" is the relative folder path. you have to prepare the folder before execute
+"folder" is the relative folder path.

-"resize" is the option.
+line 23 - 59 are options that works if the value is not "0"

-"def SMD" should be 1 if the modules in library are all SMD module.
+"DEF_SMD" should be 1 if the modules in library are all SMD module.

 The sample creat the S-Expression libraries from pinarray.mod (Ver bzr4022) is in "lib" folder.